 In addition to the treatment of domestic pets, the practice also has a devoted Equine team which provides care to horses, ponies and donkeys (with the occasional pig!).
 Most equine patients are treated in their home environment however, owners can choose to bring their horses to the equine clinic at Shepherds Buildings, Burnhill Green.

-We aim to provide an individualised, caring service to all our clients (whether companion or equine) 24 hours a day, 7 days a week.
+We aim to provide an individualised, caring service to all our clients, whether companion or equine.
 Above all we intend to prioritise the welfare of your pet or horse and discuss the best options for treatment with our clients to involve them in the decision making process at all points.